How to Prepare Radio Scripts for Production

 4* JOHNNY-BOY: Look out!
 They've thrown a refrigerator out the window!

-(GASP) Oh no!
+6* SUZANNE: (GASP) Oh no!
 Johnny-Boy's flatter than a pancake!
+7. NARRATOR:

 (SIGH) Sadly, Johnny-Boy wound up just one more ghost.

-In radio drama, an ensemble must coordinate delivery of their cues at
+Meanwhile, Kitty had to deal with ghosts of a different sort...
+Add the timing "Q" marks: In radio-drama, an ensemble must coordinate delivery of their cues at

 just the right time.
 For example, music must be established before allowing

 actor react to it.
 These require timing coordination.
-Asterisks beside the cue numbers in the script alert the
+The RuyaSonic radio-play scripts have asterisks beside the cue numbers to alert the

-director, cast and crew that they must pay attention to delivering this cue
+director, cast, and crew that they must pay attention to this cue

 at a timing determined by the

-indicates when these important timing cues occur.
-To make these cues
+indicates when these important timing cues occur by adding an asterisk to

-stand out in the script, a hand-written timing "Q" mark is added to
+stand out, add a hand-written timing "Q" mark to

-the master script.
-All other copies made from this master script will
+the master script beside each asterisked-cue number.
+All copies made from this master script will

-Take the master script and, using a Sharpie-style marker, hand-write a
+now contain these easier to see timing Q-marks.
+Take the master script and, using a

 underlined music cues or